-Red - Minimum standards Green with purple background - Early RIBA stages credits Blue - Different requirements for different schemes \ Base build credit impacting fit-out

-Adaptability - Potential for natural ventilation
+Office As an Terraces ssessment s 1 & 2 Credit Criteria Red - Minimum standards Green with purple background - Early RIBA stages credits Blue - Different requirements for different schemes Base build credit impacting fit-out Credits Available Taregeted Key responsibility Bold - Main ContacY Adaptability - Potential for natural ventilation.
 13. The building ventilation strategy is designed to be flexible and adaptable to potential building occupant needs and climatic scenarios.
 This can be demonstrated as follows: a.
 Occupied spaces of the building are designed to be capable of providing fresh air entirely via a natural ventilation strategy.
-The following are methods deemed to satisfy this criterion dependent upon complexity of the proposed system: i.
+The following are methods deemed to satisfy this criterion dependent upon the complexity of the proposed system: i.
 Room depths are designed in accordance with CIBSE AM10 (section 2.4) to ensure effectiveness of any natural ventilation system.
-The openable window area in each occupied space is equivalent to 5% the gross internal floor area of that room/floor plate.
+The openable window area in each occupied space is equivalent to 5% of the gross internal floor area of that room/floor plate.
 OR ii.
 The design demonstrates that the natural ventilation strategy provides adequate cross flow of air to maintain the required thermal comfort conditions and ventilation rates.
 This is demonstrated using ventilation design tool types recommended by CIBSE AM107 (or for education buildings by using the ClassVent tool).
-For a strategy which does not rely on openable windows, or which has occupied sp with a plan depth greater than 15m, the design must demonstrate (in accordance with criterion 13.a.i. above) that the ventilation strategy can provide adequate cross flow of air to maintain the required thermal comfort conditions and ventilation rates.
+For a strategy which does not rely on openable windows, or which has occupied spaces with a plan depth greater than 15m, the design must demonstrate (in accordance with criterion 13.a.i. above) that the ventilation strategy can provide adequate cross flow of air to maintain the required thermal comfort conditions and ventilation rates.
 14. The natural ventilation strategy is capable of providing at least two levels of user-control on the supply of fresh air to the occupied space.
-The two levels of ventilation must be able to achieve the following: Higher level: higher rates of ventilation achievable to remove short term odours and/or prevent summertime overheating, Lower level: adequate levels of draught-free fresh air to meet the ne for good indoor air quality throughout the year, sufficient for the occupancy load and the internal pollution loads of the space.
+The two levels of ventilation must be able to achieve the following: Higher level: higher rates of ventilation achievable to remove short term odours and/or prevent summertime overheating, Lower level: adequate levels of draught-free fresh air to meet the need for good indoor air quality throughout the year, sufficient for the occupancy load and the internal pollution loads of the space.
+Note: Any opening mechanisms must be easily accessible and provide adequate user-control over air flow rates to av 1 CBDSP